 BCNA's vision is that Australians affected by breast cancer receive the very best support, information, treatment and care appropriate to their individual needs.

-One of the ways we do this is through research projects that focus on key issues for women diagnosed with breast cancer.
+Our research projects, which focus on key issues for women diagnosed with breast cancer, help us to ensure that we are reflecting the needs of women in our work.
 This includes collaborative projects with external organisations.